btedev/TowerOfSwift/README.md

 }
 ```

+This solution caused problems when I expected "board" to reflect the current
-My solution was to create a Stack class which implements an internal array,
+values of its member arrays.
+So instead, I created a Stack class which implements an internal array,
 thus all Stack objects are passed by reference which is how most OO programmers
 are used to working with arrays.
+Note: when passing an array into a function, the
+compiler will raise an error if you attempt to mutate it.
+You can add
+"inout" before the parameter name to let the compiler know you intend to mutate
+the parameter array contents and expect the variable passed as a parameter to reflect any mutations.

 ### Issue: Type safety == very picky compiler

+In short, Float != CGFloat and Double is not compatible with Float for math
+operations.
+Complicating things are differences in compilation for 32-bit and
+64-bit platforms.
+I still don't understand all the issues but the forums
+are full of complaints regarding this.
+Swift is very much a work in progress so
+I expect this will be addressed in the future.

+Note: for this reason, the app in its current state will compile for
+iPad 2 and iPad Retina but not iPad Air.